Towards a fairer energy system

 A renewable energy system has the potential to be just as unfair as our current one – we've got to build a green energy future that centres people, with fairness at its very core.

 What Zoisa means here is that you could build a renewable energy-based system that still repeats the unfairnesses of the past.
-For example, you could still have a centralised, ‘one-way’ system, but merely swap out our huge fossil fuel generators for equally huge renewable ones.
+For example, you could still have a centralised, ‘one-way’ green system, but merely swap out our huge fossil fuel generators for equally huge renewable ones.
 Sure, the risk of pollution would be reduced, but people would remain distanced from decision making - unable to engage with or benefit from energy in meaningful ways.

 The thing is, renewable generators don’t have to be centralised like fossil fuel generators do.
 Where it would have once been difficult (and undesirable) to have lots of little, evenly distributed coal based power plants up and down the country, that’s totally possible with renewables.
 With this in mind, Octopus is pushing for a decentralised, democratic energy system, with fairness at its heart.